Interacting with native Italian speakers

 If you master a few key phrases in Italian, you can put your Italian friends at ease when speaking with them, allowing them to communicate more efficiently and effortlessly.

-You don’t have to wait until you’re fluent to communicate with Italian native speakers; even a few phrases in Italian will make them feel relaxed and thankful.
+You don’t have to wait until you’re fluent in communicating with native Italian speakers; even a few phrases in Italian will make them feel relaxed and thankful.

-Starting with simple everyday expressions like saying hello and goodbye, please and thank you, ordering meals in a restaurant, and making small talk is one of the best methods to begin learning Italian.
+Starting with simple everyday expressions like saying hello and goodbye, please and thank you, ordering meals in a restaurant, and making small talk are one of the best methods to begin learning Italian.

 You will not only learn some Italian words and phrases this way, but you will also be able to communicate in your target language from the beginning.